carriercomm/indigo-pushover/README.md

 * Message - your message

 ###### trigger/action group (optional)
-* Token - your application's API token (when set in the configuration menu it is optional here)
+* Token - your application's API token (select by name (when added in configuration menu) or by token)
 * Device - your user's device name to send the message directly to that device, rather than all of the user's devices
 * Title - your message's title, otherwise your app's name is used
 * Url - a supplementary URL to show with your message